WaceraMercyThird/Palindrome-With-Two-Pointer-Function/README.md

 - if the first character is not the last character return "is not palindrome" otherwise return is palindrome Otherwise it will print "is Palindrome" whereby the while loop condition iterate by start going forword with end going backwords

-# For more info on palidrome [I'm an inline-style link](https://medium.com/@timpark0807/leetcode-is-easy-two-pointers-90b9b0f2eb43)
+For more info on palidrome [Leetcode medium](https://medium.com/@timpark0807/leetcode-is-easy-two-pointers-90b9b0f2eb43)